shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “It’s been a long night in that cold river.
 Maybe I am a little ill.”

 “Well let’s get you back to the outpost.”
-Fisher helped Majestra to her feet.
+Fisher helped “Majestra” to her feet.

 Still wrapped in the blanket, she got up and walked with him.
 Fisher offered to carry her sack of supplies, which she accepted.